sharplabBIU/sharplabbiu.github.io/_projects/paulsharp.md

 layout: page
 title: Paul Sharp
 description: Assistant Professor
-img: assets/img/prof_pic.png
+img: assets/img/prof_pic.jpg
 importance: 1
 category: Director
 ---

 <p>I am a computational cognitive neuroscientist that develops formal models of learning and planning, and their abberations in various psychopathologies.
-I am excited to work with aspiring trainees at any level with psychology, neuroscience, computer science and engineering backgrounds.</p>
+My work has been published in top outlets in the field, including Nature Human Behavior, Trends in Cognitive Sciences, Current Directions in Psychological Science, eLife, and Psychological Medicine.
+I am excited to work with aspiring trainees at any level with psychology, neuroscience, computer science and engineering backgrounds. </p>

 <p>Download CV:</p>